trinodb/trino-admin/docs/trino-admin-commands.rst

     node-scheduler.include-coordinator=true

-See :ref:`presto-port-configuration-label` for details on http port configuration.
+See :ref:`trino-port-configuration-label` for details on http port configuration.

 Example
 -------